 Borrowing to Pay for Private School looks at that option in detail.
 One thing which I have learned over the years is to learn about the various options you have.
 Try to understand them as best you can.
 Then sit down with a professional adviser and have her explain which ones best suit your particular circumstances.
 You are unique.
 What works for one family might not be the best option for you.
 A qualified professional adviser such as an accountant, a financial adviser, a tax attorney or your trusted family attorney will see advantages and disadvantages in each option and point those out to you.
 Money well spent.

 How Much Do Schools Cost? attempts to illustrate how schools can cost nothing all the way up to over $100,000 a year.
-(That high end school happens to be in Switzerland and most likely will not be on your short list.)
+(That high-end school happens to be in Switzerland and most likely will not be on your shortlist.)
 Some boarding schools have day students.
 That will save you on room and board if you are fortunate enough to live within commuting distance of a residential school.
-But most boarding schools expect the majority of their students to live on campus except during vacations when school is closed.
-Thanksgiving, Christmas and mid-winter break are examples of times when school is closed.
+But most boarding schools expect most of their students to live on campus except during vacations when school is closed.
+Thanksgiving, Christmas, and mid-winter break are examples of times when school is closed.
 Tuition is expensive enough.
 Add to tuition your child's room and board and you can see why an annual cost of $50,000 or more is the norm for American boarding schools.

-Will The School Give Me A Refund If My Child Withdraws Early? is not a question on most parents lips' as they begin to explore boarding school for their child.
+Will The School Give Me A Refund If My Child Withdraws Early? is not a question on most parents' lips as they begin to explore boarding schools for their children.
 Still, it is a matter which requires serious consideration as you begin to fill out and submit your applications and supporting materials.
 Having a clear understanding of the contract you and the school are entering into is an important aspect of this final admissions part of the process.

 Why Are Tuition Costs Rising?
 We paid $11,000 a year for our eldest daughter when she attended Kent School in the late 80s and 90s.
 25 years later Kent's tuition has more than quadrupled.
 So has the tariff at most other boarding schools.
 This article attempts to explain why tuition costs keep going up.

 Non-American?
 Thinking of sending your child to an American boarding school?
-Fees and Financial Aid For Overseas Parents explains how the financial side of things works.
-This short video illustrates one school's take on international students and the extra steps they have to follow in the admissions process.
+Fees and Financial Aid For Overseas Parents explain how the financial side of things works.
+This short video illustrates one school's take on international students and the extra steps they must follow in the admissions process.

 Don't Need Financial Aid?
 Step to the Front of the Line!
 The fact that you do not need financial assistance means that the school will have one less demand on its financial aid pool.
 They will appreciate that.
 The usual criteria for admission still apply, of course.

 Think of The Parents’ Financial Statement (PFS) as a window into your financial condition.
-Rather than have you submit confidential information directly to the school, you submit your PFS to a third party which reviews and assesses your need.
-The third party service then reports its findings to the schools which you designate.
+Rather than have you submit confidential information directly to the school, you submit your PFS to a third party that reviews and assesses your need.
+The third-party service then reports its findings to the schools which you designate.

 Scholarships and Free Schools offer other options.
 The terms and conditions of the scholarships vary from state to state.
-There are just a couple of dozen free private schools in the United States.
+There are just a few free private schools in the United States.
 The number of free boarding schools?
 There are two that I know of.